Mexico–Suriname relations: Bilateral agreements

-In 2012, Mexico and Suriname signed an Agreement on Scientific and Technical Cooperation.
-That same year, both nations also signed an Agreement of Cooperation in Agriculture and to train Surinamese diplomats in the Spanish language.
+Both nations have signed a few bilateral agreements such as an Agreement on Scientific and Technical Cooperation (2012); Agreement of Cooperation in Agriculture and to train Surinamese diplomats in the Spanish language (2012) and a Memorandum of Understanding for the Establishment of a Consultation Mechanism on Matters of Common Interest (2021).
 Each year, Mexico provides government scholarships to Surinamese students to learn Spanish and/or to study for a master's degrees in Mexico.

 Trade relations

-In 2017, two-way trade between Mexico and Suriname amounted to US$8.1 million.
-Mexico's main exports to Suriname include: paper, milk based products, automobile parts and tequila.
-Suriname's main exports to Mexico are computer wire connectors.
+In 2023, two-way trade between Mexico and Suriname amounted to US$25.8 million.
+Mexico's main exports to Suriname include: tubes and pipes, iron and steel products, vehicles and tractors, malt extracts and oil.
+Suriname's main exports to Mexico include: hand adjustment keys, machinery and mechanical appliances, containers and clothing.
 Mexican multinational company Cemex operates in Suriname.